-- provide advice to students about course options and career paths - help resolve any concerns raised by students. - coordinate orientation and other student learning initiatives and support services outside of unit learning arrangements
+- provide advice to students about course options and career paths - help resolve any concerns raised bystudents. - coordinate orientation and other student learning initiatives and support services outside of unit learning arrangements

-- consolidate marks and final review of the course marks - coordinate student feedback and teaching surveys - make recommendations to the Director of Academic Studies for course improvement - coordinate teaching staff.
+- coordinate student feedback and teaching surveys - make recommendations to the Director of Academic Studies for course improvement - coordinate teaching staff.